dotnetcore-internal/core-doc-cn/CONTRIBUTING.md

 it should include unit tests or an application that lets readers run the code.

-The samples are organized in directories that match the directories under docs in this repo:
+The samples are organized in directories that match the directories under docs in this repo.

-- `getting-started` contains getting started samples.

-   * Each top-level section of our documentation contains a "getting-started" or "tutorials" section.
-These topics and their associated samples represent the first look(s) at a topic area.
-If your sample's goal is to help beginners get started with the platform or the technology, place your sample under `samples/getting-started`.
-There should be a directory that matches the section for your tutorial (such as `samples/getting-started/csharp`), but if not, simply create a new folder.

-- `core-projects` contains .NET Core samples.
+- `core` contains .NET Core samples.
 These are referenced by topics under `/docs/core`.

-   * The `core-projects` directory contains samples that highlight .NET Core.
+   * The `core` directory contains samples that highlight .NET Core.
 The purpose of your sample should be to teach developers something about .NET Core.
 This includes the framework packaging, the new tooling, or the cross-platform experience.
+Our CI build server builds these samples on multiple supported platforms.
+Therefore, every sample must be configured to build on Linux, Mac, and Windows.

-- `csharp-language` contains C# language samples.
+- `csharp` contains C# language samples.
 These are referenced by topics under `docs/csharp`.

-   * The `csharp-language` directory contains samples where the purpose is to explain the C# language.
+   * The `csharp` directory contains samples where the purpose is to explain the C# language.
 While these samples will use frameworks and libraries, their focus is on the C# language.

- - `linq` contains all the 101 LINQ samples that were originally created when LINQ was developed.
-These don't have topics associated with them yet.

-   * The `linq` directory contains samples that are specific to understanding the concepts and implementation behind Language Integrated Query (LINQ).
-These samples should be focused on the language support and library methods that are specific to LINQ.
-Other samples my use the LINQ libraries, but unless they are focused on explaining LINQ concepts, they should be in one of the other directories.
+Our CI build server builds these samples on multiple supported platforms.
+Therefore, every sample must be configured to build on Linux, Mac, and Windows.

+- `framework` contains .NET Framework samples.
+These are referenced by topics under many different locations in the documentation.
+These samples build only on Windows where the .NET framework and Visual Studio are installed.

+   * The `framework` directory contains samples that highlight .NET with platform dependencies.
+These may include migration samples, platform specific samples, or other samples that require the framework or the Windows based tools.
+Our CI build server builds these samples on Windows only.
+Do not place any samples here that should be checked for cross-platform builds.

 We will expand these directories as the core-docs repository adds new content.
+For example, we will add Xamarin directories, like `xamarin-ios` and `xamarin-android` directories.

 Sample code may fit more than one of these areas.
 In those cases, place the sample so it matches the topics you are covering in your documents.
 Ask yourself what readers will learn from reading